Center for Community Wellness:

 The mission of the Center for Community Wellness (CCW) at STEC is to advance patient health and chronic disease prevention in the underserved communities of Dorchester, Mattapan, and Roxbury, three of Boston’s poorest neighborhoods.
 Our fundamental belief is that cardiovascular wellness and the prevention of disorders such as diabetes, hyperlipidemia, and hypertension can only work in underserved neighborhoods if (a) we go to where our patients live and not ask them to travel to highly “medicalized” tertiary care hospitals; and (b) we provide a committed long-term physical presence that allows us to be reliable part of the community we serve rather than simply occasional visitors.
 As such, the Center for Community Wellness at STEC is specifically designed to bring directly to our patients innovative community based

 programs focusing on the prevention of hyperglycemia and obesity, on nutritional support and “food education”, on heart-healthy blood pressure reduction strategies, on preventive approaches to the management of hyperlipidemia, and where appropriate, and on environmental triggers and thus stabilization of asthma.
-Importantly, these patient healthy goals link together under one roof through activities such as our Wednesday Wellness programs that incorporate formal gym and exercise classes with a wide ranging curriculum of health promotion and weight reduction activities targeted to patients of all ages so that we reach both older parents, their younger caregivers at home, and youth.
+Importantly, these patient healthy goals link together under one roof through activities such as our Brigham and Women’s Center for Community Wellness Health Discussions that incorporate formal gym and exercise classes with a wide ranging curriculum of health promotion and weight reduction activities targeted to patients of all ages so that we reach both older parents, their younger caregivers at home, and youth.
 We also see violence prevention as a core component of any health and wellness strategy in our community, and thus the Center for Community Wellness at STEC also runs in coordinated fashion with youth programs such as Volley Against Violence, supported by the Boston Police Department.
 In sum, the Center for Community Wellness at STEC provides a transformative way to bring health prevention, wellness education, and exercise programs where we know it is most needed – in the very neighborhoods where so many of our at-risk patients live.

 A Ground-Breaking Start: The New Fitness Center is Open